ckan/ckan/doc/install-from-package.rst

 This section describes how to install CKAN from packages.
 This is the recommended and by far the easiest way to install CKAN.

-It requires you to use Ubuntu 10.04.
-If you don't have access to Ubuntu 10.04, we provide support for two options:
+Package install requires you to use 64-bit Ubuntu 10.04: either locally, through a virtual machine or Amazon EC2.
+Your options are as follows:

+* Using 64-bit Ubuntu 10.04 directly.
 * :ref:`using-virtualbox`.
 This is suitable if you want to host your CKAN instance on a machine running any other OS.
 * :ref:`using-amazon`.
-This is suitable if you want to host your CKAN instance in the cloud, on a readymade Ubuntu OS.
+This is suitable if you want to host your CKAN instance in the cloud, on a ready-made Ubuntu OS.

-.. note:: We recommend you use this method unless you are an experimental user, a core CKAN developer, or you have no access to Ubuntu 10.04 through either of the methods above, in which
+.. note:: We recommend you use package installation unless you are a core CKAN developer or have no access to Ubuntu 10.04 through any of the methods above, in which case, you should use :doc:`install-from-source`.

 For support during installation, please contact `the ckan-dev mailing list <http://lists.okfn.org/mailman/listinfo/ckan-dev>`_.

 Prepare your System
 --------------------

-CKAN runs on Ubuntu 10.04 (either 64-bit or 32-bit).
-If you are already using Ubuntu 10.04, you can continue straight to :doc:`install`.
+CKAN runs on 64-bit Ubuntu 10.04.
+If you are already using Ubuntu 10.04, you can continue straight to :ref:`run-package-installer`.

-However, if you're not, you can either use VirtualBox to set up an Ubuntu VM, or an Amazon EC2 instance.
+However, if you're not, you can either use VirtualBox to set up an Ubuntu VM on Windows, Linux, Macintosh and Solaris.
+Alternatively, you can use an Amazon EC2 instance.

 .. _using-virtualbox: